dstilesr/mini-chats/README.md

 server via a socket will be `/api/connect`.

 ### Establish Connection
-When establishing a connection from a client, the client may send an `X-Client-Name` header together with an ID to be associated to their messages.
-If this header is not given, a random name of some sort will be assigned to them.
+When establishing a connection from a client, the client may send a `client_name` query parameter to be associated to their messages (e.g., `/api/connect?client_name=Alice`).
+If this parameter is not given, a random name of some sort will be assigned to them.
 When a connection is established, the server will send a confirmation with this schema:
 ```json
 {